Dabrogost/Chroma-Ad-Blocker/README.md

 ---

+## Why I Made This

+Most Chrome ad blockers break often because the ground underneath them changed.
+Manifest V3 is not a temporary detour; for Chrome and most Chromium-based browsers, it is the platform reality now.

+Chromium has other browser vendors, but Google still drives the upstream platform that Chrome and most Chromium-based browsers inherit.
+Brave, Edge, Vivaldi, and others can patch or work around parts of that stack, but they do not make MV2-style Chrome extension blocking the durable default for Chrome users.

+Chroma exists because I wanted a blocker designed for that reality instead of fighting yesterday's API forever.
+It leans into MV3-native tools like Declarative Net Request, `userScripts`, local rule subscriptions, targeted scriptlets, and platform-specific handlers.
+The goal is not to be the biggest blocker or the loudest blocker.
+The goal is to be more robust when sites change, more transparent about what it does, and easier to hotfix without waiting on a store review.

+Chroma is my answer to a simple problem: if Chrome ad blocking is going to live inside MV3, then the blocker should be built like it knows that.

+---

 ## Recommended Companion Extensions

 Chroma already includes network blocking, cosmetic filtering, scriptlets, proxy routing, and platform-specific handling, so I do not recommend stacking it with another ad blocker by default.
 Layering multiple content blockers can cause overlapping rules, false positives, and broken pages.